artyom-beilis/skyhopper/README.md

 - Settings Menu:

     - Small Screen Mode - optimize for small screen, move some controls to settings menu
-    - Search target by name field
+    - Full Screen - switch application to full screen
     - Night Mode - enable or disable red-night mode screen
-    - Full Screen - switch application to full screen
     - Maximal apparent magnitude of DSO objects to be displayed
+    - Watch List selection and editing
+    - Search target by name field
     - Filtering of the Astronomical objects by type
+    - User Added Objects List
     - Status of geolocation and reload geolocation button
     - Sensors information

-## Constrols in Small Screen Mode
+## Controls in Small Screen Mode

 On screen controls:

-- Left Top: `◎` - Align button
+- Left Top: `◎` - Align button with status: `✓` - aligned, `✗` - not aligned, `?` - select alignment star
+- If watch list is selected, on the left `<`,`>` controls for browsing watch list object.
+Selected object name is shown below
 - Right:

     - Manual `✋` or Compass `⎋` mode